Is a Correction Looming Ahead for Avaya Holdings Corp. (AVYA)

 Avaya Holdings Corp.
-(NYSE:AVYA) went up by 3.05% from its latest closing price compared to the recent 1-year high of $22.47.
-The company’s stock price has collected -4.19% of loss in the last five trading sessions.
+(NYSE:AVYA) went up by 10.56% from its latest closing price compared to the recent 1-year high of $22.47.
+The company’s stock price has collected 16.34% of gains in the last five trading sessions.
 The Wall Street Journal reported on 08/09/22 that Avaya’s Collapsing Debt Deal Hits Clients of Goldman, JPMorgan

 Is It Worth Investing in Avaya Holdings Corp.
 (NYSE :AVYA) Right Now?